Foussy/portfolio/index.md

 # Project 1 : pyapod
 ### Python3 | PyQt5
+![pyapod screenshot](images/pyapod.png)
 This little software is a cross platform front-end of the [Astronomy Picture Of the Day website](https://apod.nasa.gov/apod/astropix.html).
 Posting Space related photos & videos everyday since June 1995.
 It is designed with python3 and PyQt5 library and it uses the API developped by NASA.
-![pyapod screenshot](images/pyapod.png)

 Main features :
 * Loading and rezising dynamically the images from the API.
 * Opens up today’s picture
 * Possibility to change the date backward/forward, select a specific or a random one.
 * Title, date, description and copyrights displayed of the bottom textbox.
-* Dark theme for better aesthetic and consistent with Space theme.
+* Dark theme for better aesthetic and consistency with Space.

 Features in developement :
 * Favorites menu